 - try out new experiences

-- physical activities, for example, football, table tennis or cricket
+- physical activities, for example football, swimming, table tennis or cricket

 Holiday clubs must provide activities that meet the physical activity guidelines on a daily basis.